vybhav-bhadri/iot_survelliance_blockchain/README.md

 ## Pi Face detection - IoT Network
 Goal of project is to store detected images in a tamper resistant database.
 Hyperledger fabric is used to store detected images.
 This readme file explains how to setup the IoT network which sends detected images to IoT Gateway.

+## Note - branch testjson is has the working code, changes will be commited to master in future

 ## Table of contents
 * [Technolgies](#technologies)
 * [Setup](#setup)